Citizenship Amendment Act not anti-Muslim, says Rajnath Singh

 According to the Citizenship Amendment Act (CAA), members of Hindu, Sikh, Buddhist, Jain, Parsi and Christian communities who have come from Pakistan, Bangladesh and Afghanistan till December 31, 2014 and facing religious persecution there will not be treated as illegal immigrants but given Indian citizenship.

-The amended Citizenship Act is not anti-Muslim, Defence Minister Rajnath Singh assured the Indian community here and said "our culture does not teach us to hate".

-Singh, who arrived in the US on Monday for the 2019 US-India 2+2 Ministerial Dialogue in Washington on September 18, addressed members of the Indian community here during an event organised by the Consulate General of India at the educational organisation, Asia Society.
+Singh, who arrived in the US on December 16 for the 2019 US-India 2+2 Ministerial Dialogue in Washington on December 18, addressed members of the Indian community during an event organised by the Consulate General of India at the educational organisation, Asia Society.

 He spoke on various decisions taken by the Narendra Modi government, including the abrogation of Article 370, the Citizenship (Amendment) Bill, the Triple Talaq bill and India's response to terrorism emanating from Pakistan.